technical-council-nitt/ridenitt-backend/README.md

 `/api/invites/:id/decline` POST reject an invite

-`/api/invites/:id/remove` POST reject an invite after accepting it, provided a reason

 After a ride (user) accepts an invite, the group.rides is an array of all rides.